Author: Joe Malinchak

 I have been building balsa model airplanes since I was a child, and I have tried many techniques to apply tissue or other coverings.
 We all have our proven and favorite methods.
 Mine is using a glue stick to apply the material.
 I prefer the Avery brand.

 The instructions say to apply it with spray adhesive, which works fine.
-However, I used the technique on the wings and had a problem repositioning the material, and then I put a nice smudge mark on one wing panel.
+However, I used that technique on the wings and had a problem repositioning the material, and then I put a smudge mark on one wing panel.

-After doing this, I decided to try covering it again using my glue stick technique.
-I contacted Mark Freeland of Retro RC, who helped me find some new graphics for the wing panels.
+After that, I decided to try covering it again using my glue stick technique.
+I contacted Mark Freeland of Retro RC, who helped me find new graphics for the wing panels.

 I also used permanent markers to color all of the plywood parts.